 While still in the laundry room, inspect your suitcase and other luggage items.
 Remember that thorough check you did of the hotel room before moving in?
 Do it for to your luggage!
 You can also vacuum your luggage, focusing on seams and creases, just in case you missed something.

 As bed bugs are quickly becoming an epidemic, we hope to help by arming the public with useful information.
 These seven tips will help you avoid getting bed bugs when traveling.
 If you have any questions or are interested in learning more, contact a professional exterminator!
-If you live in the Pacific Northwest and find yourself infested with bed bugs, Sentinel Pest Control is the area’s premier bed bug exterminator.
+If you live in Tacoma, Seattle, Puyallup, or anywhere in the Puget Sound area and find yourself infested with bed bugs, Sentinel Pest Control is the area’s premier bed bug exterminator.